rrichardson/disambiguating/draft2.md

 We now know that write benchmarks for an ACID, b-tree style database should come nowhere close to those of an LSM style log event collector.
 It would be silly to compare such things.
 We also know that it would be folly to use an in-memory database to run bank transactions.

-As with all software systems, check to see if a database's features match your requirements before comparing its speed.
+As with all software systems, ensure that a database's features match your requirements before comparing speed.

 It may just save your data.